+SLIDE 1

 Good morning everyone.
 Welcome.
-My name is Ingrid CRIPPS.
-I'm Director of the Australian Carbon Credit Unit Scheme Policy and Legislation Team, leading on the legislative amendments to the ACCU Scheme at Department of Climate Change, Energy, the Environment and Water.
-I'm here today with my colleagues Katley Perry, Matt FLUX and Martin BURGESS to present to you an overview of the Carbon Credits and Other Legislation Amendment Integrity and Transparency Bill.
-We're focusing today on the Carbon Abatement Integrity Committee changes. featured in this bill.
-Before we begin, I would like to acknowledge the traditional owners of country throughout Australia and their continuing connexion to land, skies, waters and community.
-I pay my respects to their cultures and to elders past and present.
+My name is Ingrid Cripps.
+I'm Director of the Australian Carbon Credit Unit Scheme Policy and Legislation Team, leading on the legislative amendments to the ACCU Scheme at the Department of Climate Change, Energy, the Environment and Water.
+I'm here today with my colleagues Kate Lea-Perry, Matt Flux and Martin Burgess to present to you an overview of the Carbon Credits and Other Legislation Amendment (Integrity and Transparency) Bill.
+We're focusing today on the Carbon Abatement Integrity Committee changes featured in this Bill.

+SLIDE 2 Before we begin, I would like to acknowledge the Traditional Owners of Country throughout Australia and their continuing connection to land, skies, waters and community.
+I pay my respects to their cultures and to Elders past and present.

-I particularly wish to acknowledge the Ngunnawal people as the traditional custodians of the land I am meeting on today, and recognise any other peoples or families with connexions to the lands of the ICT and surrounding region.
+I particularly wish to acknowledge the Ngunnawal people as the Traditional Custodians of the land I am meeting on today, and recognise any other peoples or families with connections to the lands of the ACT and surrounding region.

-As we gather online, I would also like to acknowledge the traditional custodians of the land on which each of you are joining from. today and extend my respect to any Aboriginal and Torres Strait Islander people attending this meeting.
+As we gather online, I would also like to acknowledge the traditional custodians of the land on which each of you are joining from today and extend my respect to any Aboriginal and Torres Strait Islander people attending this meeting.

+SLIDE 3

 Before we start, I'd like to cover a few housekeeping items.

 This session will be recorded for interested stakeholders who couldn't attend or for you to be able to return to later.
-Please let us know through the question and answer function if you have any concerns with this.
+Please let us know through the question-and-answer function if you have any concerns with this.